-2009 | 18 mins | Color | 4:3 | Documentary
+2009 | 18 mins | Color | 4:3 aspect ratio | Documentary

-Changing House is a short documentary and my M.F.A. thesis film about Rusty and Chelsea, a transgender lesbian couple who devoted fifteen years to making their Brooklyn home a communal living space for transgender women in need.
+“Changing House” is a short documentary and my M.F.A. thesis film about Rusty and Chelsea, a transgender lesbian couple who devoted fifteen years to making their Brooklyn home a communal living space for transgender women in need.
 Their house served a vital and unique community role with its doors always open to newcomers.
 A crossroads for transgender civil rights organizers, it became home to Stonewall legend Sylvia Rivera in the last years of her life.
-The couple’s dream of a commune quickly met a complicated reality as it became unmanageable.
-Social workers referred more young transgender women to Rusty and Chelsea than they could accomodate, and eventually, the self-made family lost their “Ma” Sylvia.
+Rusty and Chelsea’s dream of a commune quickly met a complicated reality as their shared home became unmanageable.
+Social workers referred more young transgender women to Rusty and Chelsea than they could accommodate, and eventually, the self-made family lost their “Ma” Sylvia.
 In this intimate film, Rusty, Chelsea, and long-time resident Cellia commemorate the house’s rich activist history, reflect on the joys and challenges of communal living and discuss the continuing struggle of the transgender community with discrimination and homelessness.